dimitrisdiam/company-chatbot-sql/README.md

 ---

-## 📄 License

-This project is open-source under the [MIT License](LICENSE).

----

 ## 🙋 About the Author

 Built by [Dimitrios Diamantidis](https://github.com/yourusername), a data specialist who loves combining AI with real business tools.

----

-## ⭐ Like This Project?

-Feel free to fork it, give it a ⭐️, or connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile) to chat more about AI & data projects!